-Founded in 2015, vat4u had a simple goal: to be a product that simplifies your travel expense management process and automates your VAT recovery.
-In short time is heading towards being Europe’s first automated VAT refund platform.
+Founded in 2015, vat4u had a simple goal: to be a product that simplifies your travel expenses by using a better process and faster VAT recovery.

 I joined the team as a co-founder and focused on growing the development team, defining the user experience and design for the products.

 Here are some insights on how the service is improving the current experience:

 One of the the biggest challenge was finding the right way to handle over 2000 rules within 28 different country legislations.

 What we ended up with is a web application that automates this process, improving a lot the efficiency and accuracy of the data added.
 We've also defined a mobile app, acting as partner to the web app, allowing quick access to reports and adding new expenses.

 Register → Add your invoices → vat4u magic → Claim gets sent → Get your money back

 After getting the full picture of the upcoming challenges, I started researching the market to see if there are similar services out there and what makes our product unique in a direct comparison to this concept.

 A short conclusion on this is that - although there are a lot of fintech companies/startups trying to solve some aspects of this business, there isn't a lot of movement on this kind of solutions.

 At the moment this services are still dominated by financial consultancy companies (running internal solutions or doing this process manually).